Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 Premier League fixtures have been confirmed for the remainder of the 2019/20 season

-Premier League fixtures have been confirmed for the remaining games of 2019/20 with plenty still to play for across the top flight.
+It’s been tough having no football to watch during the last few months of lockdown, but the Premier League is finally back with fixtures confirmed for the remaining games of the season and lots to play for across the top flight.

-A fresh update from the Premier League has revealed another batch of matches on TV, taking us all the way up to the middle of July.
+The latest update from the Premier League has revealed another batch of matches on TV, filling out a packed schedule that takes us all the way up to the middle of July.

 Liverpool boast a commanding lead over Manchester City in the title race, meaning the Reds could cross the finish line very shortly after the restart, while Leicester trail the top pair.